10/27/2024 Admin

 image

-When you run the project, you can click the Add New Forecast button to add an entry.
+When you run the project, you can click the Create New button to add an entry.

 image

-The form only requires a Fahrenheit, Celsius, and a summary, because the other values (date and username), will be set by the code.
+The form only requires a Date, Fahrenheit, Celsius, and a summary, because the username, will be set by the code.

 image